 The University is actively involved in collaborative programmes with international universities.
-In February 2002, it entered into an MoU (Memorandum of Understanding) with the School of Forestry and Environmental Studies of the Yale

-University.
-This inter-institutional cooperation is aimed at facilitating mutually beneficial exchange of students, faculty, knowledge, resources and ideas and is funded by the V K Rasmussen Foundation.
+In February 2002, it entered into an MoU (Memorandum of Understanding) with the School of Forestry and Environmental Studies of the Yale University.
+This inter-institutional cooperation is aimed at facilitating mutually beneficial exchange of students, faculty, knowledge, resources and ideas.
 TERI University has also signed Memorandums of Understanding with North Carolina State University, USA, the University of Iceland and Freie University, Germany for strengthening academic research and programmes through exchange of faculty, students and researchers, and for undertaking joint research projects and joint publications.